How to Save Money with a Deep Freeze

 4 Reasons Why Getting Deep Freeze is Totally Worth it

-- Frugal Shopping and buying in bulk- We live in Canada where food is insanely expensive.
-I always see these sites that say FEED YOUR FAMILY FOR TEN DOLLARS or similar and that just simply doesn’t exist here.
-Having a freezer means that you can cruise the sales and load up on meat, veggies, frozen fruit, etc. while they are on sale which can save a ton of money overall.
-Buying up a ton of stuff while at a good price is a key part of building a pantry stockpile, and it also works for your freezer.
-What we do is figure out the things we usually eat each month that are freezable (such as meat, fruit, and veggies) and keep an eye out for sales to stock up.
-If we buy meat then we portion it out (if freezing without preparing first- we will get to this next) and pop it in the freezer so it’s ready to go.
+- Frugal Shopping and buying in bulk- We live in Canada where food is crazypants expensive.
+I always see these sites that say FEED YOUR FAMILY FOR TEN CENTS AND A HUNK OF BELLYBUTTON LINT or whatever, and that shit simply doesn’t fly here.
+Having a freezer means cruising the sales and loading up on meat, veggies, frozen fruit, etc. The key is to figure out the things you usually eat each month that are freezable (such as meat, fruit, and veggies) and keep an eye out for sales to stock up.
+If buying meat then portion it out (if freezing without preparing first- we will get to this next) and pop it in the freezer so it’s ready to go.

 - Batch Cooking- This is where you cook many things at once and freeze them so that they are ready to go later.
-This saves a ton of time on busy nights (think soccer practice and the like) and also helps to quell the urge to go to the drive-through when you haven’t got a plan.
+This saves a ton of time on busy nights (think soccer practice and busy shit like that) and also helps to quell the urge to wind up balls deep in the drive-through when you haven’t got a plan.
 A few things that we batch cook around here are: hamburgers or meatballs, chili, burritos, spaghetti sauce, salsa, tomato sauce, and shredded beef/chicken/pork, quiche, twice baked potatoes and other pies/casseroles.
 Now that we are establishing a from-scratch whole foods pantry we have started batch cooking beans as well, since we wont be getting them from a can.

 - Saving food before it spoils- A third of my freezer is taken up by bags of fruits and veggies that have been stashed away before they could spoil.
 If I have strawberries, blueberries etc. that look like they are getting a little sad, I tuck them away to quickly add to smoothies.
 The same works for nut milks, yogurt, greens (lettuce/spinach/kale/mixed greens).
 If you pre-cut your veggies and they are about to go past their prime, pop them into the freezer to add to stews, chili, jambalaya and soups.
 Pretty much anything that wont suffer from any texture changes.
 This makes it so that if you are making something like chili, you can “shop the freezer” for cut up peppers, celery and onion which helps cut the prep time and saves the need for any last minute store trips.